LowByteFox/jed/README.md

 ## Commands
 ```
-i -- insert
+i -- insert mode
-a -- append
+a -- append mode
-r -- replace
+r -- replace mode
 l -- line utils
 b -- buffer utils
 p -- print utils
 w -- write utils
 ```
 ## Insert mode
-By default, you start at the start of current buffer To exit insert mode, the current line where you type must contain only `.`, if you need it there, simply escape it using `\.`
+By default, you start at the start of current buffer<br>
+To exit insert mode, the current line where you type must contain only `.`, if you need it there, simply escape it using `\.`

 however, you can use subcommands: